 \paragraph{Online learning protocol.} We study the case in which $f$ is black-box, i.e., except for the \emph{a priori} knowledge of $L$, we can only access~$f$ by sequentially querying its values at a sequence $\bx_1,\bx_2,\ldots \in \cX$ of points of our choice.
 At every round $n \ge 1$, the query point $\bx_n$ can be chosen as a deterministic function of the values $f(\bx_1),\ldots,f(\bx_{n-1})$ observed so far.
 At the end of round $n$, using all the values $f(\bx_1),\ldots,f(\bx_{n})$, the learner outputs two quantities: \begin{itemize}[leftmargin=2em,itemsep=0.1em] \item a recommendation $\bxs_n \in \cX$, with the goal of minimizing the \emph{optimization error} (a.k.a. \emph{simple regret}): $\max(f) - f(\bxs_n)$; \item an \emph{error certificate} $\xi_n \ge 0$, with the constraint to correctly upper bound the optimization error for any $L$-\lip{} function $f\colon \cX \to \R$, i.e., so that $\max(f)-f(\bxs_n)\le \xi_n$. \end{itemize}

 We call \emph{certified algorithm} any algorithm for choosing such a sequence $(\bx_n,\bxs_n,\xi_n)_{n \ge 1}$.

 Our goal is to quantify the smallest number of evaluations of $f$ that certified algorithms need in order to find and certify an approximate maximizer of $f$ at accuracy~$\e$.
 This objective motivates the following definition.
-For any accuracy $\e > 0$, we define the \emph{sample complexity} of a certified algorithm $A$ for an $L$-\lip{} function $f$ as
+For any accuracy $\e > 0$, we define the \emph{sample complexity} (that could also be called query complexity) of a certified algorithm $A$ for an $L$-\lip{} function $f$ as

 This corresponds to the first time when we can stop the algorithm while being sure to have an $\e$-optimal recommendation $\bxs_n$.